 According to data collected by the Spanish Fertility Society (SEF), a body index greater than 30 or less than 20 may affect fertility.
 Therefore, food is a crucial factor when yo want to get pregnant.

 Obesity or overweight in women is associated with ovulation problems.
-Specifically, a high body weight correlates with altered maturation of the ovarian follicles and greater degeneration of them, leading to poorer oocyte quality.
+Specifically, a high body weight correlates with altered maturation of the ovarian follicles and greater degeneration of them, leading to poorer egg quality.

 Foods to boost female fertility